GnuPG Introduction

 GnuPG is a cryptography suite that allows you to protect the confidentiality of information, as well as it's integrity.

-Using symmetric cryptography (the --symmetric command), we can easily encrypt and decrypt files using a passphrase, but it's security depends on the secrecy of the passphrase, and distributing it puts it at risk.
+command), we can easily encrypt and decrypt files using a passphrase, but it's security depends on the secrecy of the passphrase, and distributing it puts it at risk.

 We can use asymmetric, or public-key, cryptography to communicate securely without the need for a shared secret.

-The --generate-key command produces a key pair consisting of a private key and a public key.
+command produces a key pair consisting of a private key and a public key.
 What is encrypted with one can be decrypted with the other.
 Messages signed with a private key can be checked with the corresponding public key.

-Public keys will need to be exchanged to communicate with asymmetric cryptography.
-You can export your public key with the --export command.
-Public keys can be imported with the --import command.
-A public key's fingerprint can also be displayed with the --fingerprint command.
+command.
 You should make sure that the fingerprint of a public key matches with the same keypair that your correspondent is using to confirm that you are importing the correct public key.

-The --encrypt command encrypts a message using asymmetric cryptography.
-The --local-user option specifies which private key is being used.
-The --recipient option specifies whose public key you're using.
+option specifies whose public key you're using.
 Using both options will ensure that only the sender and recipient and read the messages.
-The --decrypt command is used to decrypt a message.
+The --decrypt

-The --sign command (or --clear-sign, as demonstrated) will create a digital signature which can only be generated with a specifically written message, and a specific private key.
-The --verify command can be used to check the integrity of a signed message.
+command can be used to check the integrity of a signed message.
 If the message or digital signature is altered, it will fail the check.
 This protects a message from being modified and replayed in a Main In The Middle attack.

-Throughout the article, the -a option has been used.
+option has been used.
 This alters the terminal output of any cryptographic cipher text or hashes into an ASCII armored format that can be neatly printed, as well as copied and pasted into text editors and sites.
 This is optional, but without the ASCII armored output, it would not be possible to put the keys, cipher text, and digital signatures in this article as neatly as I did.

 Also, sending a single file between one user and another to keep in constant contact is very impractical.
 However, there are tools like Enigmail that actually builds upon GnuPG to encrypt email communications.